Professor James Arvanitakis has just accepted a 12-month Fulbright Fellowship as the Milward L. Simpson Visiting Professor – University of Wyoming.

-Professor James Arvanitakis is the Dean of the Graduate Research School at Western Sydney University.
-He is also a lecturer in Humanities and a member of the University’s Institute for Cultural and Society.
+His substantial position remains as the Pro Vice Chancellor (Research and Graduate Studies) at Western Sydney University.
+He is also a lecturer in Humanities and a member of the University’s Institute for Culture and Society.
 James was also the founding Head of The Academy at Western Sydney University that received an Australian Financial Review higher education excellence award (2016) and the Western Sydney Leadership Dialogue Excellence in Education Award (2017).

 His research areas include citizenship, resilience, piracy and the future of universities.
-James has authored over 100 articles in 2016 released three books: Sociologic (a first year sociology textbook with Oxford University Press), Citizen Scholar and the future of universities (Palgrave), and From Despair to Hope (Penguin).
-In 2017 he will be releasing a new edited collection on the Australian Indian Higher Education collaboration he has been overseeing.
-James is a regular media commentator appearing on ABC TV and hosts the podcast ‘Sociologic’.
+James has authored over 100 articles in 2016 released three books: Sociologic (a first-year sociology textbook with Oxford University Press), Citizen Scholar and the future of universities (Palgrave), and From Despair to Hope (Penguin).